keycloak/keycloak-containers/server/README.md

 ## Exporting a realm

 If you want to export a realm that you have created/updated, on an instance of Keycloak running within a docker container.
-You'll need to ensure the container running Keycloak has a volumn mapped.
+You'll need to ensure the container running Keycloak has a volume mapped.
 For example you can start Keycloak via docker with:

 	docker run -d -p 8180:8080 -e KEYCLOAK_USER=admin -e \
 	KEYCLOAK_PASSWORD=admin -v $(pwd):/tmp --name kc \
 	jboss/keycloak

-You can then get the export from this instance by running (notice we use -Djboss.socket.binding.port-offset=100  so that the expor runs on a different port than Keycloak its self):
+You can then get the export from this instance by running (notice we use `-Djboss.socket.binding.port-offset=100` so that the export runs on a different port than Keycloak itself):

 	docker exec -it kc keycloak/bin/standalone.sh \
 	-Djboss.socket.binding.port-offset=100 -Dkeycloak.migration.action=export \